Version Control For Collaborating

 Definition and Core Concepts of Version Control for Collaboration

 Version control is a system that tracks changes to files, documents, or code over time, enabling users to revert to previous versions, compare changes, and collaborate effectively.
-In the context of collaboration, version control ensures that multiple team members can work on the same project simultaneously without overwriting each other's contributions.
-It provides a structured approach to managing revisions, maintaining a history of changes, and resolving conflicts when they arise.
+In the context of collaboration, version control ensures that multiple team members can work on the same project simultaneously without overwriting each other’s contributions.
+It provides a structured way to manage revisions, resolve conflicts, and maintain a clear history of changes.

 Key concepts include: